tanzimsiddiqee/ResultManagementSystem/README.md

 # ResultManagementSystem
-A result management system for school
+- A result management system for school
+- Developed on August 2018